monarch-initiative/mondo/docs/developer-guide/regenerate-import.md

 1. Navigate to your local ontology directory, for example:
 ` cd src/ontology`
 2. Work on a branch.
 3. If the mirror directory exists, make sure it's empty or just delete it with `rm -rf mirror` and recreate it with `mkdir mirror`.
 If the mirror directory exists and it contains the ontology being reimported the generated import will be made from an outdated mirroring of the source ontology and will not contain the latest content from the source ontology.
-If the mirror directory does noot exist, make a mirror directory with `mkdir mirror`
+If the mirror directory does not exist, make a mirror directory with `mkdir mirror`
 4. Run command: `./run.sh make imports/foo_import.obo`
     1. For example: `./run.sh make imports/ncbitaxon_import.obo`
     1. Note - if you don't have Docker installed but have Robot installed, run this command: